 By Dr. John Nelson

-John Nelson is the curator of the A. C. Moore Herbarium at the University of South Carolina, in the Department of Biological Sciences.
+John Nelson is the curator of the Herbarium in the Department of Biological Sciences at the University of South Carolina.
 As a public service, the Herbarium offers free plant identifications.
 For more information, visit www.herbarium.org or call 803-777-8196.

 Answer: On the left, “Blue leaf hypericum,” Hypericum frondosum.
 On the right, “Dwarf hypericum,” Hypericum mutilum.